mesloubi2021/github-client/README.md

 - Example usage of [module graph assertion](https://proandroiddev.com/module-rules-protect-your-build-time-and-architecture-d1194c7cc6bc) - see [here](https://github.com/jraska/github-client/blob/be3b06558118721968547de9237e9b48d1a8833d/app/build.gradle#L141).
 - Tests are run on Firebase Test Lab.
 [See PR](https://github.com/jraska/github-client/pull/233)
 - Release publishing by [Triple-T/google-play-publisher plugin](https://github.com/Triple-T/gradle-play-publisher)
+- Enforced ownership of remote configuration and analytics events - [Details on PR](https://github.com/jraska/github-client/pull/230).
+More on why these need to be explicitly owned on [this article](https://proandroiddev.com/remote-feature-flags-do-not-always-come-for-free-a372f1768a70).